 2015/16 Bilateral Budget Estimate for Niue and Tokelau

 2015/16 Total Australian ODA Estimate for Niue and Tokelau

-Australia provides aid to Niue through a delegated cooperation arrangement with New Zealand, focusing on education, to ensure an educated and productive workforce ready to contribute to economic growth, and on waste management.
+Australia provides aid to Niue through a delegated cooperation arrangement with New Zealand.
+Australia’s assistance focuses on education, to ensure an educated and productive workforce ready to contribute to economic growth, and on waste management.
 Australian support to Niue is aligned with the development priorities identified in the Joint Commitment for Development between New Zealand and Niue.
 New Zealand is the major donor to Niue.

 With a population of around 1,500 people living on an area of land just 260 square kilometers, Niue faces significant development constraints.
 These include isolation, limited natural resources and transport, poor communications and a lack of skilled labour.
 Niue also experiences high rates of migration to New Zealand as there are limited employment prospects in the country.
 In addition, Niue is highly vulnerable to the impacts of climate change, particularly rising seas levels, droughts and storms.
 In 2004 the current primary school site was devastated by Cyclone Heta, a category 5 cyclone.

 In 2006 the governments of Australia, Niue and New Zealand established the Niue International Trust Fund (NITF).
 The NITF was set up to provide a long-term, dependable revenue stream for the Niue Government, encourage self-reliance and decrease dependency on official development assistance.
-Australia has contributed a total of approximately $7.5 million to the Trust Fund.
-From 2014, Australia’s assistance will be mainly directed to improving education outcomes and waste management.
+Australia has contributed approximately $7.5 million to the Trust Fund since 2004.

 Australia will work with the governments of Niue and New Zealand to identify priority needs in waste management in response to the challenges of increasing volumes of waste generated by the growing number of tourists and visitors to the islands every year.